Tool List

 - Example: If you run the program in `C:\Projects`, it will look for `C:\Projects\config.yaml`

-- Applicable Scenarios: Development and testing
+- Applicable scenario: Development and testing

 - No special permissions required